KurtisReid/walmart_trips/README.md

 # walmart_trips
-My experiment with the Walmart API
+My experiment with the Walmart API.
+This is written in both javascript and HTML.